XRPLF/xrpl-dev-portal/content/tx_format.md

 ### Paths ###

-The `Paths` field is a set of different paths along which the payment can be made.
-A single transaction can potentially follow multiple paths, for example if the transaction exchanges currency using several different offers in order to achieve the best rate.
-The source and destination (that is, the endpoints of the path) are omitted from a path.
-You can get suggestions of paths from rippled servers using the [`path_find`](#path-find) or [`ripple_path_find`](#ripple-path-find) commands.
+If present, the `Paths` field must contain a _path set_ - an array of path arrays.
+Each individual path represents one way value can flow from the sender to receiver through various intermediary accounts and order books.
+A single transaction can potentially use multiple paths, for example if the transaction exchanges currency using several different order books in order to achieve the best rate.

+You must omit the `Paths` field for direct payments, including:

+* An XRP-to-XRP transfer.
+* A simple transfer on a trust line that connects the sender and receiver.

-If the `Paths` field is provided, the server decides at transaction processing time which paths to use out of the provided set.
+If the `Paths` field is provided, the server decides at transaction processing time which paths to use, from the provided set plus a _default path_ (the simplest possible way to connect the specified accounts).
 This decision is deterministic and attempts to minimize costs, but it is not guaranteed to be perfect.

-If the `Paths` field is omitted, by definition the payment should take a direct path connecting the source and destination accounts.
-A direct path could be:

-* An XRP-to-XRP transfer.
-* A payment along a single trust line that connects the two accounts in the currency being transferred.

 The `Paths` field must not be an empty array, nor an array whose members are all empty arrays.

-The `Paths` field can be automatically filled in when the transaction is signed, if the `build_path` field is provided to the [sign](rippled-apis.html#sign) or [submit](rippled-apis.html#submit) commands.
-However, we recommend pathfinding separately and confirming the results prior to signing, in order to avoid surprises.
-There are no guarantees on how expensive the paths the server finds will be at the time of submission.
-(Although `rippled` is designed to search for the cheapest paths possible, it may not always find them.
-Untrustworthy `rippled` instances could also be modified to change this behavior for profit.)
+For more information, see [Paths](paths.html).

 ### Payment Flags ###